504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 Daily Report Card Strong Large effect size (g = 1.05).
 50% fewer referrals (Pyle and Fabiano, 2017; Fabiano et al., 2023)

-Read-aloud testing Moderate Two RCTs found specific benefits for younger students with ADHD (Harrison et al., 2020)
+Read-aloud testing Moderate Two RCTs found specific benefits for younger learners with ADHD (Harrison et al., 2020)

-Preferential seating Conditional Helps inattentive presentation; may backfire for hyperactive-impulsive (Barkley, 2020)
+Preferential seating Conditional Helps inattentive presentation; may be less effective or counterproductive for hyperactive-impulsive presentations (Barkley, 2015)

 Extended time on tests Weak Most common accommodation but limited ADHD-specific evidence.
-Less than half of eligible students use it (Lovett and Nelson, 2021)
+Less than half of eligible learners use it (Lovett and Nelson, 2021)

 Reduced homework volume Supported Barkley recommends the "10-minute rule" (10 min x grade level).
 Reducing problems without reducing content is well-supported